Digestive issues like bloating, stomach cramps and constipation can be difficult to deal with. So in the search for relief, does tea help digestion?

-Some studies indicate that tea-drinking can also lead to long-term digestive health.
-For instance, a study in The American journal of clinical nutrition (opens in new tab) found that those who drink an ‘average’ amount of tea (around three times a week for more than six months) are less likely to develop cancer in the digestive tract in comparison to those who don't drink tea.
+Evidence suggests that regularly drinking tea can support digestive health in the long term.
+One 2012 study in The American Journal of Clinical Nutrition found that people who drink an "average" amount of tea — around three times a week for more than six months — are less likely to develop cancer in the digestive tract compared with those who don't drink tea.

 Yet the level of evidence varies depending on your choice of beverage.
 "Studies indicate that the flavonoids in black and green tea have antioxidant properties, which can calm the digestive tract and may reduce the risk of gastric and esophageal cancer," said Farrell Allen.

 A 2019 systematic review in the journal Nutrients also suggests that black, green, and oolong tea may favorably shift the balance of the gut microbiome by encouraging the growth of beneficial bacteria.
 However, more research is needed.